Western Connecticut State University: Mascot

 The original Western Connecticut State mascot was an Indian.
-A mascot committee formed to find a less offensive name in 1974 recommended changing the name to Canners, "a name that our teams can carry with respect."
-From 1975 to 1978, the school adopted the nickname Canners to honor the region's fish canneries, and in conjunction with a sponsorship with the Candlewood Canning Company of Connecticut.
-But once the sponsorship was deemed illegal by the NCAA, the official mascot became Chuck the Colonial, a man in a blue Tricorne hat.
+A mascot committee formed to find a less offensive name in 1974 recommended changing the mascot to the Colonials, "a name that our teams can carry with respect...".
+The official mascot became Chuck the Colonial, a man in a blue Tricorne hat.
 Following the murder of George Floyd and pressure from alumni and students in June 2020, the university announced the formation of a committee to determine the fate of the mascot and the Colonials nickname and decided to no longer use these.
 On April 19, 2022, the university announced that they would be changing their mascot name to the Wolves.